 For Forrester clients: Forrester advisory clients will have the opportunity to go through a much deeper version of this same experience where they take a longer survey and get all nine of their attribute scores along with self-coaching resources for improving those attributes.
 If this sounds like it could be helpful, reach out to your Forrester account rep to see if and when this assessment could be useful to your team.
 These advisory engagements typically include an assessment of the employee engagement the company achieves in its EX, allowing us to see how individual future fitness and EX interact (hint: they interact tremendously!).

 If you would like to sign up to be told more about future fitness as more content is created, go to our sign-up page, and we’ll put you on the list.
 Then stay tuned.
 In the meantime, be sure to tell everyone to check out the free Forrester Future Fit Experience at https://futurefit.life.

 Forrester report (for clients): Introducing Forrester Future Fitness

-Sign up: Get on the list for the deep-dive personal fitness assessment experience
+Sign up: Get on the list for the news as new future fitness experiences are developed

 James McQuivey, PhD is not just the creator of future fitness — he’s the first client and is improving his fitness even now!
 He also authored the classic book on consumer-led digital transformation, Digital Disruption: Unleashing the Next Wave of Innovation.